unusual-circumstances/office-weather/docs/developer-log.md

 OR!
 I could learn git and do some merges when that happens.
 It shouldn't really be a problem for me.
 I need to do better.

 I also think that whenever I'm struggling with something to work on, I can always just jump on over here and start writing in the dev log.
 I wonder though...
 Should the dev log be a separate file for each log rather than one gigantic running file? this file is already getting pretty large.
 It's only 77 lines of code, but each line is a full paragraph!
 I think I'm going to setup a python scripts folder to practice regular expressions on this log at the bare minimum.

+## Dev Log 5 - June 9, 2023

+Just need to accomplish a couple things to maintain my streak of pushing code and making progress every single day no matter what.

+Even writing text in Mark-Up is still coding right?

+So anyways, let's talk about metadata.

+I need to devise a method to affix metadata to the nfts.
+I haven't really read much about the process of adding metadata to NFTs just sort of... the process of coming up with metadata for NFTs.
+The metadata is basically all of the onchain stuff for nfts, so it's actually extremely important.

+What I was thinking was... what if the metadata was enough information to get very close to recreating the NFT programatically.
+The metadata is basically the DNA of the nft.

+I think about it like this:

+- the metadata is basically the DNA of the NFT
+- the image of the nft is just a pointer to some place off chain
+- when you store the image on the IPFS, you are pointing a telescope into space.
+Those space objects will forever be there, but they are distant objects that you cannot reach out and touch here on eart.
+- that's images stored in the IPFS.
+- permanent (at least to the best of our knowledge) but distant.
+- what if we could make nfts where the media itself is closer.
+- I understand that storing the bytes associated with raster images or god forbid mp4/gif files would be completely unrealistic given the replicated-state-machine nature of blockchains... so there perhaps is another optimization solution
+- i seek that solution

+Anyways, there are definitely ways to store nfts on-chain as svg files.
+I don't know if this is possible on stargaze.
+I think pixel wizards uses svgs, but i dont know if those svgs are stored on-chain.

+I need to start poking around the code bases and on-chain stuff for some of the more prominent projects to get a better understanding of what tech is being utilized to deploy projects.